 - Click Cancel to revert your changes or Save to save them.

 Your team will work best in Aha! if they can work with language that they are used to.
 Instead of releases, for example, your team might have multiple ongoing projects, or perhaps your features are called stories.
-You might prefer epics to initiatives, or epics to master features.

 The Terminology setting section allows you to customize the names of Aha! record types in your workspace — or inherit a standard terminology from higher levels of your workspace hierarchy.